jejacks0n/teaspoon/README.md

 More on this shortly....

+## Road Map

+So, there's lots of directions we can take the Teabag project, but we'll give it some time to see what people are looking for.
+Here's a short list of things that will probably happen.

+- A proper Command Line Interface which will allow running as `teabag spec/javascripts/calculator_spec.coffee`, and with proper arguments that will let you override configuration.
+This will make things like running more focused failures nicer.

+- Add support for running your specs with selenium.

 ## Support Libraries

 Because we know that testing usually requires more than just the test framework we've included some of the great libraries that we use on a consistent basis.